2023

 Welcome to Passau

 You start your bike tour from Passau to Budapest on the northern bank of the Danube.
 Behind Obernzell you will soon pass the German-Austrian border.
 In Engelhartszell we recommend a visit to the only Trappist monastery in Austria.
 The collegiate church is one of the most beautiful churches of the late Baroque period.
 You cycle on to the Schlögener Schlinge.
 Spectacularly, the Danube winds here in a tight loop around a huge granite hill.
-The river seems to flow almost backwards during this 180-degree change of direction.
+The river seems to flow almost backwards during this change of direction by 180 degrees.

 Schlögener Schlinge

-A little off the course of the river, you first cycle to St. Florian with its baroque Augustinian canons' monastery, which is well worth seeing.
+Slightly off the course of the river, you first cycle to St. Florian with its baroque Augustinian canons' monastery, which is well worth seeing.
 Via Enns, the oldest town in Austria, you continue along the Danube to Grein.
-Take a stroll through this Baroque town and see the historic town theatre.
-It is the oldest theatre still in operation in Austria.
-Greinburg Castle is also worth a visit.
+Take a stroll through this Baroque town to see the historic town theater.
+It is the oldest theater still in operation in Austria.
+Also worth a visit is Greinburg Castle.

 You cycle through the legendary landscape of the wild Strudengau.
-This is the narrow section of the Danube that was once feared by Danube boatmen because of its whirlpools.
-Soon you reach the Wachau.
-The centuries-old winegrowing culture of the region can be seen and tasted at the many wine terraces and the Heurigen.
+It is a narrow point of the Danube, which was once feared by Danube skippers because of its whirls.
+Soon you will reach the Wachau.
+The centuries-old winemaking culture of the region can be seen and tasted at the many wine terraces and the Heurigen.
 The cultural highlight of the stage is the magnificent Benedictine Abbey in Melk.
 The world-famous monastery is an icon of baroque architecture.

 Benedictine Abbey in Melk

-The sixth cycling stage marks the halfway point on your bike tour from Passau to Budapest.
+The sixth bike stage marks the halfway point on your bike tour from Passau to Budapest.
 To celebrate, a real highlight awaits you in Vienna.
 It is best to start your bike tour early so that you can spend as much time as possible in the Austrian Danube metropolis in the afternoon.
-Vienna delights with its historic splendour and modern trendy culture.
+Vienna inspires with historical splendor buildings and modern scene culture.
 Explore the city by bike, on foot or by public transport.
 You want to take a rest day and allow yourself more time in Vienna?
-No problem: we will gladly book you an additional overnight stay.
+No problem: We are happy to arrange an extra night for you.

 The Natural History Museum in Vienna